Clinical Operations Executive, Genentech / Roche

 Gregory Reid has amassed 30 years’ experience in the pharmaceutical industry, chiefly in oncology drug development.
 He has graduate-level training in immunology and business.

-Mr. Reid has acquired substantial operational experience in large pharma and large CROs across multiple therapeutic areas, including late phase Oncology development.
+Mr. Reid has acquired substantial operational experience in small biotech, and large pharma and CROs across multiple therapeutic areas, including both early and late phase Oncology development.
 Much of Mr. Reid’s experience has been acquired in the small biotech environment, where he most recently guided small teams to successfully bring three novel molecules (two targeted oncology agents and one antifungal drug) from the bench through to IND-enabling studies, initial IND and CTA filings, to Phase I and II clinical development.
 Mr. Reid was directly involved in the development and execution of clinical strategies for company assets, and was involved in the generation and review of multiple types of regulatory documents.
 He has over 20 peer-reviewed manuscripts and abstracts to his name.
 As Director, Medical Science Liaison, Phase I/II, at Altasciences Clinical Research, Mr. Reid assists drug developers in formulating and executing strategies around FIH and NDA-enabling clinical studies.